swat-ds/zombies-reimagined/_posts/articles/2018-05-11-zombies-as-humanity-s-saviour.md

 title: Zombies as Humanity's Saviour
 timeline_id: 1wFHxL-GUqYwNs3vkiW-i_UCo12ddSQCiPLJIwIikYKE
 ---
-# ZOMBIES AS HUMANITY’S SAVIOUR

 To most humans, fear of creatures so fundamentally inhuman as zombies comes naturally; after all, not only are zombies grotesque in appearance, but they are also the living dead whose sole collective purpose is to destroy human life.
 However, in Max Brooks’ _World War Z_, which details the effects of a mindblowing zombie apocalypse, it so happens that it is the zombies themselves who push characters toward compassion and away from oppressive behaviors like racism and sectarianism.
 By examining the shifting language with which characters from the novel represent and relate to social ‘others’ upon the rise of the apocalypse through the lens of a Critical Discourse Analysis framework, we can explore the malleability of ideology and see how _human zombification_ might not be so bad after all.

-## Humans vs. Zombies: Destruction, Fear, and Envy
+#### Humans vs. Zombies: Destruction, Fear, and Envy

 Needless to say, the global population of _World War Z_ is lost and desperate when it comes to defeating a rapidly-growing army of brain-eating monsters.
 Besides that it has been overtaken by apocalyptic disaster, many aspects of _World War Z_’s reality actually resemble integral parts of social reality in the U.S. quite strongly: humans participate in government and military, racial categorization imbues society with conflict and prejudice, and, of course, humans have no idea how to defeat the living dead.
 As human zombification stretches relentlessly across the world, humanity and its social world is virtually torn apart by the sheering hands of the undead, and humans are, well, scared.
 Interestingly, this fear is complex and meaningful when we explore the role of the zombie in more depth.

-According to some monster-theorists like [Dr. Persephone Braham](http://www.dllc.udel.edu/staff-members/persephone-braham/), we might fear monsters not only out of self-preservation, but also out of some kind of desire for their senselessness and disregard for social norms. [^1] If our fear of the other is envy-driven, what might the fearful population of _World War Z_ envy about its zombie opponents?
+According to some monster-theorists like [Dr. Persephone Braham](http://www.dllc.udel.edu/staff-members/persephone-braham/), we might fear monsters not only out of self-preservation, but also out of some kind of desire for their senselessness and disregard for social norms.[^1] If our fear of the other is envy-driven, what might the fearful population of _World War Z_ envy about its zombie opponents?
 I suggest it is their inability to think the way the living do, and thus their detachment from discriminatory ways of thinking and acting--that humans really desire.
 In other words, it is their very thoughtlessness that allows the undead to ‘know’ something many of us do not; if zombies cannot think, how can they practice anything but total equality?

-## All Humans Shall be Eaten Equally. . . ?
+#### All Humans Shall be Eaten Equally. . . ?

 Among the most fascinating characteristics of the zombie is its relentless, unwavering desire to destroy any and every human in its path.
 Importantly, when a zombie encounters a human, it does not consider the human at all; the human’s racial categorization, ethnicity, gender, nationality, and so on, are all but relevant or even extant to the zombie.
 In fact, it is this completely indiscriminate, **‘unthinking’** way of being--this total disregard for social classifications over which humans have obsessed for centuries--that I believe makes zombification a _positive step toward better humanity_ for humans.

 ![world_war_z__battle_for_yonkers_by_jerry04-d6hftol.png]({{site.baseurl}}/images/world_war_z__battle_for_yonkers_by_jerry04-d6hftol.png)
 [^2]

-## Reconsidering ‘Enemies’ in World War Z
+#### Reconsidering ‘Enemies’ in World War Z

 Throughout the novel, and as the apocalypse progresses, Brooks details various characters’ transitions out of their racist ideologies and into more compassionate perceptions of their social world.
 Mary Jo Miller, an American woman who originally paid little attention to the disaster, recounts finding her co-worker, Mrs. Ruiz, preparing to flee to Alaska for safety: